SannaAb/Pseudogenes/README.md

 ### Chimeric read overlapp with Pseudogene candidates

 Reads are binned together if they are not further away then a userdefined distance from the starting point.
 The default distance is 500.
 Bins are saved if you have enough reads supporting it.
 The user defines the treshold (default 10, minimum 5).
-The first anchors are called the left anchors, if the following read pairs fusionanchor is within the distance from starting out of the fusion but further away then 5000 bp from the pseuendogene anchor we have hit the right anchors.
+The first anchors are called the left anchors, if the following read pairs insert anchor is within the distance from starting out of the insert but further away then 5000 bp from the pseuendogene anchor we have hit the right anchors.
 The right anchors are binned in the same manner as the left ones.

 ### Clipped reads binning

 The genome coords from the clipped reads are extracted from the clipped alignment file.
 The clipped reads are saved in ranges if they are within a userdefined distance from the first read (default is 10) for both the first part of the read and the second part of the read.
 If the amount of user defined supporting reads are enough (default 10, minimum 5) the range is saved.
-If either part of the read range is within the coordinate as a pseodogenecandidate the softclipping funsionpoint is saved.
+If either part of the read range is within the coordinate as a pseodogenecandidate the softclipping insert point is saved.

 ### Combining clipped reads with chimeric read pairs evidence

 The support for the fusions from both chimeric read pairs and clipped reads are combined.
 The optimal fusion have evidence from both chimeric read pairs (both the left and the right anchor) and the clipped reads.

-### Fusion point annotation
+### Insert point annotation

-The fusion points are annotated using the ensembl gene annotation for HG19.
-If the fusionpoint is detected using the clipped reads the clipped read start coord sets the annotation of the fusionpoint.
-If the fusionpoint does not have evidence from the the clipped reads the Fusion left anchor start point is used.
+The insert points are annotated using the ensembl gene annotation for HG19.
+If the fusionpoint is detected using the clipped reads the clipped read start coord sets the annotation of the insert point.
+If the insert point does not have evidence from the the clipped reads the insert left anchor start point is used.

 ### Plotting

-The coverage are plotted using GVIZ by default.
+The coverage is plotted using GVIZ by default.

 ### Known pseudogene annotation